 A couple of years ago I read “The Hare with Amber Eyes” in which author de Waal softly narrates the fate of the House of Ephrussi, his family.
 He ties the generations of his forbears together with a richly embroidered silken ribbon, from their origin as Ukrainian grain merchants through the establishment of an aristocratic banking dynasty in Vienna and Paris to their utter destruction at Nazi hands, as if he was fastening each one of his Ephrussi antecedents with netsuke to an obi sash, using these tiny Japanese carvings, the only surviving objects of an immense collection of fine art, as fingerposts in the dispersal of art and family members to the four winds.

-The hare with its amber eyes struck a cord with me, because the fate of the Ephrussi family parallels another banking family’s horror.
+The hare with its amber eyes struck a chord with me because the fate of the Ephrussi family parallels another banking family’s horror.
 A family of Jewish bankers, operating mostly in a small German-speaking region, nevertheless equally well educated and cultured, and equally as supportive of the arts as patrons and collectors, as the Ephrussi had been.
 And they too suffered annihilation at the hands of the same tyrants, which devastated such wide swaths of Europe.
-Some time after these tragic events, which still blight the lives of subsequent generations, one member of this family became connected with mine.
+Sometime after these tragic events, which still blight the lives of subsequent generations, one member of this family became connected with mine.

 Sadly, this step to demonstrate loyalty to their country proved to be an illusion in case of the Gutmann family.

-I had already moved to the US, so I never had an opportunity to truly get to know him, but Bernie became a well loved member of my family.
-He got creamed in billiards by mother and shared many a family celebration, including the sad event of my father’s sea burial off Husum in 1994.
+I had already moved to the US, so I never had an opportunity to truly get to know him, but Bernie became a well-loved member of our family.
+He got creamed in billiards by my mother and shared many a family celebration, including the sad event of my father’s sea burial off Husum in 1994.

 |Dad (still grumpy) & a great-niece with